 4 Stages of a Wrongful Death Lawsuit

-1. Pre-Litigation: Before the wrongful lawsuit is filed and litigation is commenced, your attorney, like personal injury lawyer Orange County can count on, will have to begin their investigation.
+1. Pre-Litigation: Before the wrongful lawsuit is filed and litigation is commenced, your attorney, like personal injury lawyer you can count on, will have to begin their investigation.
 The investigation process involves information gathering such as identifying, locating and interviewing witnesses as well as determining which party or parties are liable for the wrongful death.
 The pre-litigation stage involves both sides of the lawsuit identifying themselves, determining if there are key witnesses, and discovering evidence.

 The investigation of a wrongful death claim will take more or less time depending on how much information is already available at the outset of the case.
 If the at-fault party has already been identified as well as the circumstances that led to the wrongful death (for example, a car accident), then your attorney will be able to create a more directed focus into their investigation and the process will be speed up.
 For example, a police report that points to clear liability of the defendant will drastically help the plaintiff’s case.
 On the other hand, if there is not clear liability, then the attorney must take more steps to figure out who is at fault and why.